‘How can I increase my rankings in TripAdvisor?’

 What you can do, however, is follow up with an email just thanking your guest for coming along and asking for a review at the same time.
 That’s not so hard.

 When should you send the email?
-Now that people check their email more or less every day, I’d recommend sending it as soon as possible after the tour so their great memories with you are still fresh and front of mind.
+Now that people check their email more or less every day, I’d recommend sending it as soon as possible after the tour so that their great memories with you are still fresh and front of mind.
 It is so important to learn how to turn those experiences into reviews but also check out these tips on how to respond to reviews once they start coming in.